Who Putin thinks will rule the world

 The Russian military is also developing robots, anti-drone systems, and cruise missiles that would be able to analyze radars and make decisions on the altitude, speed and direction of their flight, according to state media.

-While in Yaroslavl, Putin didn't miss the opportunity to show off his hockey skills while visiting a new school.
+While in Yaroslavl, Putin didn't miss the opportunity to show off his hockey skills during a visit to a new school.
 Putin attended a training session of the children's hockey team, talked to the young players and played some hockey himself.